vPamm/ChatDJWebsite/docs/getting-started.md

 *This is due to how Twitch sets up Channel Point Redemptions via the API, if you create it via the dashboard, you can't use it in the API.
 See [here](https://discuss.dev.twitch.com/t/bug-update-custom-reward-redemption-gives-403/61230/4)*

-- Make sure you don't already have a "Song Request" or "Swap Playlists" redemption, if you do, delete them.
+- Make sure you don't already have a "Song Request", "Swap Playlists", or "Add to Playlist" redemption, if you do, delete them.
 - Also make sure you've setup your Twitch settings and logged in.
 - Enter your Redemption details [here.](https://i.imgur.com/rwh9Wip.png)
 - Click "Create Reward"